IntelRealSense/librealsense/src/media/readme.md

 	//recorder "is a" device, so just use it like any other device now }
 ```
-A **recorder** has the same functionality as a "real" device, with additional control for recording, such as Pause and Resume.
+A **recorder** has the same functionality as a "real" device, with additional control for recording, such as pausing and resuming record.
-Pausing a recorder will cause it to stop writing new data to the file, in particular, frames and changes to extensions  (such as sensor options) will not appear in the recorded file.
+Note that while the recorder is paused, changes to extensions will not be saved, even if you resume recording afterwards.
+For example, if you change the camera’s exposure level from 0 to 1 while recording is paused, then in playback, the exposure level will always show 0.
 After calling Resume on a paused recorder, it will resume writing data and changes to the file.

 ----------